ankitects/anki-manual/src/deck-options.md

 Anki allows you to share options between different decks, to make updating options in many decks at once easy.
-To do this, options are grouped into an 'options group'.
-By default, all newly created decks use the same options group, and decks imported from previous versions of Anki have separate option groups.
+To do this, options are grouped into 'presets'.
+By default, all newly created decks use the same prest, and decks imported from previous versions of Anki have separate presets.

 If you’d like to alter the settings on one deck but not other decks, click the arrow icon in the top right